melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 You will also need to:

 * Create two new [S3](https://aws.amazon.com/s3/) buckets to store the raw call audio and generated transcripts
-* Configure a [CloudWatch event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) that launches a serverless [Lambda function](https://aws.amazon.com/lambda/) when your transcription job is complete
+* Configure a [CloudWatch event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).
+This triggers a serverless [Lambda function](https://aws.amazon.com/lambda/) when your transcription job is complete.
+* Create and deploy the Lambda function that notifies your application that the transcript is available for download.

 ### Create an AWS account